kumarakshay2456/Data_Structure_Notes/Interview Questions/interview-prep-checklist.md

 - Openpyxl for reading and writing Excel files
 - Data stored in PostgreSQL or Elasticsearch depending on use case

 To support downloads, I added a system where report filters were stored, Elasticsearch was queried, and the results were paginated and written to an Excel file using streaming mode (write-only mode).
-The file was uploaded to S3, and a notification was sent to the user via email or system notification.
+The file was uploaded to S3, and a real time notification sent to the user via Redis pub method.

 ### Real-Time Examples: